 HEROIN AFTER NALTREXONE

-If heroin is taken after the expiry of the foreseen deadline of implant effects, different situations are possible:
+If heroin is taken after the expiry of the foreseen deadline of Naltrexone implant effects, there are two possible scenarios:

-2. In most cases, after the expiration of Naltrexone effects, i.e. when Naltrexone is depleted and the implant no longer provides the blocking effects, the receptors, rested from heroin use are quantitatively multiplied and their sensitivity qualitatively enhanced.
-Cells become extremely sensitive.
-Therefore even the smallest amount of heroin could cause overdose and even fatal outcome unexpectedly.
+- In most cases, after the expiration of Naltrexone effects, i.e. when Naltrexone is depleted.
+Therefore, Naltrexone implant no longer provides the heroin blocking effects, the receptors, rested from heroin use are quantitatively multiplied and their sensitivity qualitatively enhanced.
+Body cells become extremely sensitive to opiate drugs like heroin.
+Therefore, even the smallest amount of heroin could cause overdose and even fatal outcome unexpectedly.

-Restrain of using heroin at least a month after Naltrexone implant expires.
-Remember that there may be remains of Naltrexone in the system.
+Restrain of using heroin at least a month after Naltrexone implant expires!